Cyanox62/pages/page.md

 ; Success path (2 bytes total)
 xor eax, eax    ; 0x33 0xC0
 ```
 When modifying binaries, bytes cannot be added nor removed or the structure of the program will be compromised.
-To account for the 3 remaining bytes on the failure path after we overwrite its two instructions with the one instruction from the success path, we can add 3 `nop`s.
+Since the failure path needs 3 more bytes of total data than the success path, we can append 3 `nop`s after our changes.
 This instruction stands for "no operation" and takes 1 byte each, perfect to use for padding when needed.

 ```asm
 (Modified) Failure path             Success path